Laparka/arrow-store/README.md

 ```

 ArrowStore is an extensible TypeScript object-relational mapper for AWS DynamoDB that simplifies the DynamoDB API usage for developers.
+See the working version of [AWS Lambda Sample project](/samples) code to play and deploy in your environment.

 ArrowStore allows developers to:
 * Map a received set of DynamoDB AttributeValues to an object